gabesullice/drupal-jsonapi-translations/index.md

 // If French translation does not exist:
 404 Not Found

-// If an unstranslatable field value is specified:
+// If an untranslatable field value is specified:
 422 Unprocessable entity
 ```
 ```